 - 2 teaspoons arrowroot powder

-- puree the thawed strawberries in a food processor or bender. *If you are using fresh strawberries please see notes below.
+- Puree the thawed strawberries in a food processor or bender. *If you are using fresh strawberries please see notes below.

-- lower heat to medium low and simmer until it thickens, approximately 50 minutes.
+- Lower heat to medium low and simmer until it thickens, approximately 50 minutes.
 As it begins to thicken stir frequently to avoid burning.
 You will know it is done when you draw a rubber spatula through the center and it creates a hole that stays open for a few seconds and then fills back in.
 Once this happens remove from the heat and allow it to cool before storing.
 As it cools, it will continue to thicken.
-If your jam becomes to thick, add a little water.
+If your jam becomes too thick, add a little water.
 You can also return it to the stove and cook it longer if you want a thicker jam.